kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 ## Timeout { #timeout }

-Timeout - provides the ability to set the maximum time of operation of the annotated method.
+`Timeout` sets the maximum execution time of the annotated method.

 ### Declarative usage { #declarative-usage-3 }

+If the method does not complete within `duration`, the call fails with `TimeoutExhaustedException`.

 ===! ":fontawesome-brands-java: `Java`"